Atlantic Health Strategies

 How much capital do I need to open a mental health facility?

-It depends on level of care and state, but for a new residential SUD program in Florida or Tennessee we typically see founders need $1.2M to $2.5M in startup capital before cash-flow breakeven.
-CARF accreditation alone runs $30,000 to $75,000 in first-year total cost when staff time and infrastructure are included, per industry data.
-Outpatient and IOP-only models can launch on materially less, but credentialing delays of 90 to 180 days mean you still need six-plus months of operating reserve.
+It depends on level of care and state.
+For a new residential SUD program in Florida or Tennessee, we typically see founders need $1.2M to $2.5M in startup capital before cash-flow breakeven.
+CARF accreditation alone runs $30,000 to $75,000 in first-year total cost when staff time and infrastructure are included.
+Outpatient and IOP-only models can launch on materially less, but commercial and Medicaid MCO credentialing delays of 90 to 180 days mean founders still need six-plus months of operating reserve.

 Do I need CARF or Joint Commission accreditation to bill insurance?

 Most commercial payers and many Medicaid MCOs require accreditation through either CARF or The Joint Commission for in-network participation, especially for SUD and residential levels of care.
-CARF holds about 33.9% of the U.S. Mental health treatment facility accreditation market versus 25.9% for The Joint Commission, per SAMHSA’s 2024 N-SUMHSS data.
-Check each payer’s contract language before you choose, because some networks specify one accreditor.
+Founders should check each payer’s contract language before choosing an accreditor, because some networks specify one over the other.

 What are the OIG’s seven elements of a compliance program?

-Per the HHS Office of Inspector General’s 2023 General Compliance Program Guidance, the seven elements are: (1) written policies, procedures, and standards of conduct; (2) a designated compliance officer and compliance committee; (3) effective training and education; (4) effective lines of communication; (5) internal monitoring and auditing; (6) enforcement through well-publicized disciplinary guidelines; and (7) prompt response to detected offenses with corrective action.
-The 2023 update added an expectation that the compliance committee conduct annual risk assessments covering billing, coding, sales, marketing, and quality of care.
+Per the HHS Office of Inspector General’s General Compliance Program Guidance published November 6, 2023, the seven elements are: (1) written policies, procedures, and standards of conduct; (2) a designated compliance officer and compliance committee; (3) effective training and education; (4) effective lines of communication; (5) internal monitoring and auditing; (6) enforcement through well-publicized disciplinary guidelines; and (7) prompt response to detected offenses with corrective action.
+The 2023 update added expectations that the compliance committee conduct annual risk assessments and integrate quality of care oversight, and it specifically flagged private equity investment in healthcare as an area requiring heightened scrutiny.

 Request a Free Consultation